London Historical Fiction Book Group Message Board › London Historical Fiction Book Group - Help choose our book for July

 Firstly, welcome to all those who've joined the group recently.
 Very much looking forward to seeing you at one of our meetups soon.

-Our next regular book discussion meetup is on Monday 3 June to discuss "The Winter Palace" by Eva Stachniak.
+Our next meetup is on Monday 9 June to discuss "Burial Rites” by Hannah Kent.
 Please RSVP when you get a chance if you haven't done so yet.
 Details here:

-Looking ahead, we will meet again on Monday 22 July and it's time to choose the book for that.
+After that, we will meet on Monday 21 July and it's time to choose the book for that.

 I've created a poll for everyone to vote on the July book from the shortlist detailed below.